 Kevin Cybulski has been so successful with the iPad that he brings in his device from home to use both in school and out in the community.
 As part of his plan to transition from school to the workplace, Kevin picks up food donations from Fuhrman’s Cider Mill every Tuesday and Thursday and delivers the food to the Erie City Mission.

 Perhaps the most appealing benefit of the iPad is the way it motivates students to participate in class.
 In one classroom, youngsters who want to use the iPad must get up from their chairs and point at the picture of the device hanging on the wall.
 For some students, this isn’t easy.
 But having time with the iPad is often the only incentive that excites students enough to work toward their goals.

 Motivation and encouragement can also take place through the use of cause and effect apps on the iPad.
 The “Pocket Pond,” a virtual pond, makes rippling and splashing noises when students touch the water.
-The motion and sound of this effect makes students want to play on the iPad, and they will often request to use it.
+The motion and sound of this effect make students want to play on the iPad, and they will often request to use it.

 Another app called “Piano Pals” has a virtual keyboard and when the numbered keys are pressed, it will say the number labeled on the key.
 Not only is this fun for the student, but it also helps to build language concepts.

 The iPads have also helped our adults.
 Computer technology is opening up new worlds for 39-year-old Carl Degenhart of Erie.
 After years of being frustrated by not being able to express himself well with spoken words, Carl was introduced to computers in the Community Habilitation Program at the Barber National Institute.
 He is using the iPad and a computer to compose his thoughts and learning to email his group home and program staff.
 Carl’s goal: to be able to use the computer to communicate with his family.